Trump sparks backlash after blaming rally violence on "many sides"

 But Democrats as well as some Republicans were quick to call out Trump's language and apparent failure to single out white nationalists, who had organized Saturday's "Unite the Right" rally.

-Mark Herring, Virginia's attorney general, immediately tweeted that the "violence, chaos, and apparent loss of life in Charlottesville is not the fault of 'many sides.'
+Mark Herring, Virginia's attorney general and a Democrat, immediately tweeted that the "violence, chaos, and apparent loss of life in Charlottesville is not the fault of 'many sides.'
 It is racists and white supremacists."

 Sen. Marco Rubio, R-Fla., and others implored Trump to call the incidents at the rally — which included a car plowing through a crowd killing at least one person and injuring at least nine others — as a "terror attack" and "domestic terrorism" by white supremacists.